nomatu/CS523_Project/README.md

 # CS523_Project
-Deep learning Team Project 2022 - The tradeoff between privacy and robustness when training with Batch Normalization Our task is to train a model to be both robust and deferentially private (DP) with and without using Batch Normalization.
-We want to test whether batch normalization can improve the trade-offs between robusts and privacy observed in the literature.
-We train model for two image classification tasks: MNIST and CIFAR-10.
+Deep learning Team Project 2022 - The tradeoff between privacy and robustness when training with Batch Normalization

+Our task is to train a model to be both robust and deferentially private (DP) with and without using Batch Normalization.
+We want to test whether batch normalization can improve the trade-offs between robustness and privacy observed in the literature.
+We train models for two image classification tasks: MNIST and CIFAR-10.

 ## Usage